Gates Brown: 1968 season

 Brown had an outstanding season in 1968, helping the Tigers win the American League pennant and the World Series.
 While 1968 was called the Year of the Pitcher, Brown tallied a batting average of .370 — 140 points higher than the American League average of .230.
 Brown started only 17 games that season, but appeared in 49 more as a pinch hitter.
 He also achieved a .442 on-base percentage and a .685 slugging average and struck out only four times in 104 at bats.
 As a pinch hitter, Brown hit for a .450 batting average, the eighth-highest single season batting average for a pinch hitter (minimum 30 at bats) in major league history.

 His pinch hits were key in leading the Tigers to the pennant.
-By early June, he had registered eight hits in 12 pinch at bats.
-He hit especially well against the rival Boston Red Sox.
-On April 11, he had a pinch-hit home run in the ninth inning to lead the Tigers to a 4-3 victory over the Red Sox.
+By early June, he had registered eight hits in 12 pinch hitting at bats.
+He hit especially well against rival Boston Red Sox.
+On April 11, he had a pinch-hit home run in the ninth inning to lead the Tigers to a 4–3 victory over the Red Sox.
 He hit another pinch-hit home run against the Sox on August 10.
 Brown's mastery of the Sox peaked in an August 11 double-header before a crowd of 49,087 at Tiger Stadium.
-In the first game, he hit a game-winning home run in the 14th inning to deliver a 5-4 victory.
+In the first game, he hit a game-winning home run in the 14th inning to deliver a 5–4 victory.
 In the second game, he again had the game-winning RBI in the ninth inning.